DevExpress-Examples/blazor-dxgrid-detect-row-editing-cancellation/README.md

 1. Configure the Grid component to allow users to edit grid data.
 Refer to the following help topic for more information: [Edit Data and Validate Input](https://docs.devexpress.com/Blazor/403454/grid/edit-data-and-validate-input).

 2. Add the [Popup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) component that includes custom **Save** and **Cancel** buttons.
-On the **Save** button click, [save the changes](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.SaveChangesAsync) and close the popup.
-On the **Cancel** button click, just close the popup.
+On the **Save** button click, [save the changes](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.SaveChangesAsync) and close the pop-up window.
+On the **Cancel** button click, just close this window.

 3. Use the command column's [CellDisplayTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridCommandColumn.CellDisplayTemplate) property to replace the built-in **Edit** button with a custom button.
-Use the custom button to check whether the component data [was modified](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext.ismodified?view=aspnetcore-7.0).
+When a user clicks the custom button, check whether the component data [was modified](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext.ismodified?view=aspnetcore-7.0).
 Show the pop-up window if the Grid component has unsaved changes; otherwise, start editing the clicked row.

 4. After the pop-up window [closes](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopupBase.Closed), start editing the row.